 The Company's acquisitions generally consist of land, land improvements, buildings, building improvements, furniture, fixtures and equipment ("FF&E"), and inventory.
-The Company may also acquire intangible assets or liabilities related to in-place leases, management agreements and franchise agreements.
+The Company may also acquire intangible assets or liabilities related to in-place leases, management agreements, franchise agreements and advanced bookings.
 The Company allocates the purchase price among the assets acquired and the liabilities assumed based on their respective fair values at the date of acquisition.
 The Company determines the fair value by using market data and independent appraisals available to us and making numerous estimates and assumptions.
 Transaction costs are expensed for acquisitions that are considered business combinations and capitalized for asset acquisitions.

-The Company's investments in hotel properties are carried at cost and are depreciated using the straight-line method over the estimated useful lives of 15 years for land improvements, 15 years for building improvements, 40 years for buildings and three to five years for FF&E. Intangible assets and liabilities arising from the acquisitions are amortized using the straight-line method over the non-cancelable portion of the term of the agreement.
-Maintenance and repairs are expensed and major renewals or improvements to the hotel properties are capitalized.
+The Company's investments in hotel properties are carried at cost and are depreciated using the straight-line method over the estimated useful lives of 15 years for land improvements, 15 years for building improvements, 40 years for buildings and three to five years for FF&E. Maintenance and repairs are expensed and major renewals or improvements to the hotel properties are capitalized.
 Interest used to finance the real estate under development is capitalized as an additional cost of development.
-Upon the sale or disposition of a hotel property, the asset and related accumulated depreciation accounts are removed and the related gain or loss is included in the gain or loss on sale of hotel properties in the consolidated statements of operations.
-A sale or disposition of a hotel property that represents a strategic shift that has or will have a major effect on the Company's operations and financial results is presented as discontinued operations in the consolidated statements of operations.
+The Company discontinues the capitalization of interest once the real estate development project is substantially complete.
+Upon the sale or disposition of a hotel property, the asset and related accumulated depreciation accounts are removed and the related gain or loss is included in the gain or loss on sale of hotel properties in the consolidated statements of operations and comprehensive income.
+A sale or disposition of a hotel property that represents a strategic shift that has or will have a major effect on the Company's operations and financial results is presented as discontinued operations in the consolidated statements of operations and comprehensive income.